 In the discipline of Run-Archery (see 32.7.
-Run Archery in).
+Run Archery, Book 5).

-In the discipline of Para-Archery (see 21.
-Chapter 21-Para-Archery in Book 3).
+In the discipline of Para-Archery (see Chapter 21 - Para-Archery, Book 3).

-AC 4.7 Archery Canada Events
+AC 4.7 ARCHERY CANADA EVENTS

-Tournaments consisting of one or more of the following events, as described in detail in the relevant article on the shooting rules, can obtain official recognition by Archery Canada. (see AC 5.4.2 re recognition of other events.)
+Tournaments consisting of one or more of the following events, as described in detail in the relevant article on the shooting rules, can obtain official recognition by Archery Canada. (see Article AC 5.4.2 re recognition of other events.)